janjovellanos/vituity/README.md

 3. Run the main script, providing the paths to your sampledata.csv, ADT_sample.txt, and Sample ORU.txt files.

-    For example, if the files are located on your desktop run the script as follows:
+    For example, if the files are located on your desktop, run the script as follows:

     ```
     python runthis.py --input-csv ~/Desktop/sampledata.csv --input-adt ~/Desktop/ADT_sample.txt --input-oru ~/Desktop/Sample\ ORU.txt